 Artist Biography

 Margus Veisveer (b.
-1968) is an Estonian painter.
+1968) is an Estonian painter whose work explores time, perception, and the transformation of landscape.
 He graduated from the Tartu Art School in 1987.

 In the late 1980s, Veisveer participated in exhibitions organized within the Soviet Union, including shows in Moscow.
 Following Estonia’s restoration of independence, he worked as an art educator and, from 1995 onwards, as a designer in the private sector.
 He brings over two decades of experience in visual communication and web-based graphic design, having developed logos and visual identities for hundreds of Estonian companies.

-In 2024, Veisveer shifted his professional focus entirely to painting.
+In 2024, Veisveer shifted his professional focus entirely to painting , marking a return to his artistic practice with a renewed emphasis on time-based perception and spatial transformation.
 In 2025, he presented a series of solo exhibitions in major Estonian cities, including Tartu and Kohtla-Järve, as well as in Southern Estonia.
-A new solo exhibition is scheduled for 2026 in Tallinn.
+In 2026, his work is being presented in Italy and a new solo exhibition scheduled in Tallinn.

 Veisveer is an active member of the Visual Artists Association (London, UK).